lmc-eu/steward/README.md

 ![Example output of results command](https://lmc-eu.github.io/steward/images/results-output-cli.png)

 ### 6. See test execution timeline
-Steward provides visual representation of test execution timeline.
+Steward provides a visual representation of test execution timeline.
 When used with Selenium server grid you can see which Selenium node executed which testcase, identify possible bottlenecks and so on.

 To generate the timeline, simply run after your test build is finished the command `generate-timeline`: